 Day 6 - Arrival in Parnu

-Your driver will bring you directly to your centrally located accommodations.
+Your driver will bring you directly to your centrally located accommodation.

 Parnu City Private Walking Tour

-Parnu's beaches are known as the country's best, famed for its white sands, gentle nature, and various attractions.
-Whether you like to play mini-golf or try some windsurfing, there's always tons of thing to choose from.
+Parnu's beach is likely the country's best, famed for its white sands, gentle nature, and various attractions.
+Whether you like to play mini-golf or try some windsurfing, there's always plenty to choose from.
 A curving path stretches along the sand, lined with fountains, park benches, and an excellent playground.
-Early-20th-century buildings are strung along Ranna puiestee, the avenue that runs parallel to the beach.
-Across the road, the formal gardens of Rannapark are ideal for a summertime picnic.
+Early 20th century buildings line Ranna puiestee, the avenue running between the beach and the formal gardens of Rannapark, an ideal spot for a summertime picnic.

 Day 7